mjosaarinen/keccak-xrv/README.md

 This exists in the "dev-keccak" branch of my own fork of Spike at: https://github.com/mjosaarinen/riscv-isa-sim/tree/dev-keccak

-I just synced it with master and tested it,
+I just synced it with spike's master and tested it.

 You can build it like a regular spike (please see spike README for dependencies):